Island feature of beautiful new kitchen

 Kitchen Design & Planning

 Once you’ve decided to remodel your kitchen, the first step is building an idea of what exactly you want.
+This stage answers what comes first in kitchen remodel planning.
 First, you have to define the scope of your project.
-Are you looking to change out a few appliances and re-paint the walls, or do you imagine a whole new kitchen including a layout redesign, new windows, and a fresh set of cabinetry?
+Are you looking to change out a few appliances and repaint the walls, or do you imagine a whole new kitchen, including a layout redesign, new windows, and a fresh set of cabinetry?
 We recommend browsing kitchen design ideas online to develop an idea of your goals.
-Watching this video can also be a great way to start building your ideas.
+Watching this video can also be a great way to start building your ideas as part of your kitchen remodel checklist.

 If you’ve decided to work with a contractor, they’ll analyze your ideas and draw up a professional design and build plan to bring your vision to life.
-If you’re going the DIY route, it will be up to you to finalize your ideas and decide how to proceed from there.
+If you’re going the DIY route, it will be up to you to finalize your ideas and decide how to proceed from there using a structured kitchen remodel checklist.

 Demolition & Tear-Out